Treasure Lake, Pennsylvania, USA

 - Statistics / Weather / Helpful Links

 Looking for Treasure Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The Pennsylvania Wilds Region is not a place you would expect to find a lake called Treasure Lake.
 Neither would you expect Bimini Lake or Trinidad Beach.
 They’re all here, however, just north of DuBois in Clearfield County.
 Treasure Lakes is actually a private residential community, including Treasure and Bimini Lakes and over 1500 homes scattered throughout 8,000 acres.
 For more than 60 years, Treasure Lakes has invited newcomers to enjoy the two large lakes, two golf courses, a private campground, a ‘ski lodge’, horse stables, two beaches, tennis courts, restaurants, activity buildings, playgrounds and picnic areas.
 The largest lake is Treasure Lake: all statistics listed refer to this lake.